pondersource/peppol-php/docs/ngi-assure-proposal.md

 Milestone 5 would be a collaboration with the M-ld project, but they are not funding us, nor are we funding them.

 # Compare your own project with existing or historical efforts.
-We reached out to all open source Peppol implementations we could find, and found that Odoo supports the XML-based message format UBL in general, but not Peppol-Billing 3.0 in particular, and also not the transport protocol AS4.
+We reached out to all Python-based open source Peppol implementations we could find, and found that Odoo supports the XML-based message format UBL in general, but not Peppol-Billing 3.0 in particular, and also not the transport protocol AS4.
 There is an open source implementation of Peppol-Billing 3.0 in Python and we spoke to the author; he agreed to open source it but said it was an ad-hoc patch inside a one-off project, and would not be very useful to us beyond serving as an inspiration.

 See https://github.com/pondersource/peppol-python/issues/7 for more info.